Larouex/SmarftKitchenForAzureIoTCentral/README.md

 ## Project Overview

 * <b>Powerful Emulation</b> - Dynamic Configuration of Devices, Nodes and Variables allow you to emulate complex "Digital Twin" topologies.
 In this project we are working with instances of appliances in a commercial kitchen.
 * <b>Azure IoT Central SaaS Integration</b> - Azure IoT Central is our Software as a Service (SaaS) 'Application Platform' that provides telemetry, device management and rich data visualizations.
 That is just a small part of what it can do.
-We want to provide you with a way to understand and leverage these features with little coding, some configuration and tons of power!
+We want to provide you with a way to understand and leverage these features with smart approaches to the coding, thoughtful configuration and big benefits from the application platform.
 * <b>OPC-UA Emulation</b> - The project provides an OPC-UA compliant server that models the address space, nodes and variables of the world of OPC-UA.
 There is a "Transparent Gateway" implemented that provides "Protocol Translation" and maps telmetry to the modeling used in Azure IoT Central called "Digital Twins Definition Language" (DTDL).
+* <b>Device Fleet Simulation</b> - We provide the ability to simulate devices, assets and capabilities by supoorting the creation of a small device fleet.
+* <b>Fault Injection</b> - Introductory guidance on fleet management routines for software updates, debugging and tracing.
+Through configuration you can inject failues into the mix to see how to bake in some resilience and eventual consistency to your IoT fleet.

 ## Project Capabilities
 The capabilities of this project are defined by the various project lifecycle that you configure and prepare your Device and solution on the Azure IoT Central Application platform.